Tour Details

 Evening Activity Nile Dinner Cruise

 Enjoy a magical night on a Nile dinner cruise!
 Indulge in a buffet of local and international dishes while live Egyptian performances entertain you.
 Relax as the boat sails along the Nile, offering stunning views of Cairo’s glowing skyline.
-Create unforgettable memories with your loved ones on this must-have adventure!
+Families who want an even more intimate Nile experience can explore our luxury Nile cruise upgrades, a private Dahabiya sailing vessel with no shared passengers and bespoke itineraries.

 The Great Giza Pyramids